The Concordat to Support the Career Development of Researchers – UWE Bristol's plan for implementation and review.

 The group’s work takes into account the views of Early Career Researchers from the Careers in Research Online Survey (CROS), undertaken every two years since 2009, the UWE Bristol Staff Satisfaction Survey (most recently in 2017) and specific input from the Researchers' Forum, which meets twice yearly.

-The working group has continued to monitor progress and published a two year internal assessment and an updated implementation plan, resulting in the UWE Bristol HR Excellence in Research Award being renewed in January 2014 and again in January 2016.
+The working group has continued to monitor progress and published a two year internal assessment and an updated implementation plan, resulting in the UWE Bristol HR Excellence in Research Award being renewed in January 2014, January 2016 and July 2018.

 In March 2018, the working group updated the previous implementation plan, compiled a report highlighting progress made since 2016 and confirmed a new action plan to cover the period 2018-2020.
 This, and the previous action plans can be accessed below: